okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-google-authenticator/main/ios/enrollmentintegrationsteps.md

 >**Note:** The examples in this guide use Swift 5, SwiftUI, and a target of iOS 15 or later.

+The examples in this guide manage the sign-on flow using a singleton class (`SignInController`).
+The class handles asynchronous responses from the SDK by implementing the delegate functions of the `IDXClientDelegate` protocol.
+The SDK also provides completion handlers and Swift Concurrency (`async/await`).

 The SwiftUI portions pass state information using multiple bindings, consider using more robust ways of sharing and updating data in production apps.
 For more information, see the [Apple developer documentation for state and data flow in SwiftUI](https://developer.apple.com/documentation/swiftui/state-and-data-flow/).

-The code in this guide manages the sign-on flow using a singleton class (`SignInController`).
-The class handles asynchronous responses from the SDK by implementing the delegate functions of the `IDXClientDelegate` protocol.
-The SDK also provides completion handlers and Swift Concurrency (`async/await`).

 ### 1: Display the initial sign-in UI